 Personalized, In-House Team

 Although each department at Blue Link is closely aligned and all services are provided by our in-house team, we still make a point to keep ongoing customer service and support activities separate from initial implementation activities.
-For example, initial training prior to go-live is scheduled differently than on-going training activities.
+For example, initial training before go-live is scheduled differently than ongoing training activities.
 This ensures that we dedicate the right people and resources to helping new customers and existing customers.

 Help Desk Activities